Jonas-Zielke/CPCluster/CPCluster_node/README.md

 and the node role is `Worker`, tasks can use `DiskWrite` and `DiskRead` as a lightweight shared-memory channel between processes.
 Disk nodes apply the same mechanism but persist the files on disk while respecting `disk_space_mb`.

+The node also exposes `GetGlobalRam` and `GetStorage` tasks. `GetGlobalRam` lists all in-memory keys with their sizes while `GetStorage` reports disk usage when a disk store is configured.